quanggiang169/Employee-Retention-Analytics/employee_attrition_analysis.md

 ![](employee_attrition_analysis_files/figure-gfm/unnamed-chunk-25-1.png)<!-- -->

-This analysis explores the relationship between education level and attrition.
+This analysis explores the association between education level and attrition.
 The two variables examined are *attrition* (Yes or No) and *education* (ranging from Below College to Doctorate).
 A Chi-square test was performed to determine if there is an association between education